Inserting Pictures in PowerPoint

-Pictures can make your slides more engaging and easier to understand.
-In PowerPoint, you can insert images from your computer, find online pictures, or even take screenshots.
+Pictures make slides more attractive and easier to understand.
+In PowerPoint, you can insert images from your computer, online sources, or even capture screenshots.

 Insert a Picture from Your Computer

-- In the dialog box, locate and select your image file.
+- Browse your computer and select the image file.

 - Click Insert.

-Your picture will appear on the selected slide.
-You can also use a content placeholder to insert it directly.
+Your selected image will appear on the slide.
+You can also insert pictures directly using a content placeholder.

 Insert an Online Picture

-If the image is not on your computer, you can search online or use your OneDrive.
+If the image is not available on your computer, you can insert it from online sources or OneDrive.

 - Choose Bing Image Search or OneDrive.